chuchunf/leetcode-scala-3/src/main/scala/fastslowpointers/pointers.md

 - Move with given range => delete nth node in 1 pass
 - Move 2 times speed => detect middle

-This technique also has two pointers (same as two pointer technique), but
+This technique also has two pointers (same as two pointers technique), but
 - Slow/Fast pointers move dependently
 - Hence the condition is not to detect when to move which pointer, rather the end condition